developerMathi/ConvertCurrencyClient/README.md

 # ConvertCurrencyClient
-A program which converts a currency (dollars) from numbers into words.
+A program that converts a currency (dollars) from numbers into words.
 The maximum number is 999 999 999.
 The maximum number of cents is 99.
 The separator between dollars and cents is ‘,’ (comma).